 8.Celebrate the holidays and milestones

-The two holidays soaps tend to recognise is Christmas and occasionally Thanksgiving.
+The two holidays soaps tend to recognize is Christmas and occasionally Thanksgiving.

 You don’t hear much about birthdays or important milestones unless they are flashing back to one of their seven marriages!